vareger/zksync-sdk-dart/README.md

 ### Withdrawing funds back to Ethereum

 All your funds can be withdrawn back to any yours account in Ethereum.
+Please use the following commands:

 ```dart
 final wallet = ...;